 (Novel Strategies for Designing Alloyed Metals; University of Sheffield)

 Metallic alloys have been developed for centuries, even millennia, with some discovered by chance and others formulated by design.
 The NoStraDAMUS project will develop a systematic and theoretical approach to discovering new alloy systems, with practical significance to a broad range of industries.

 The approach investigates the ability of different element combinations to mix, highlighting 'hot-spots' where there may be a strong possibility of forming binary alloys.
 Avoiding regions with limited miscibility, or where it does not occur, can greatly reduce the number of combinations to consider for further investigation.

-Dr Russell Goodall has compiled data from hundreds of sources to develop a database of solid solubilities of the first 83 elements in the periodic table (this data has been published as Data in Brief).
+Professor Russell Goodall has compiled data from hundreds of sources to develop a database of solid solubilities of the first 83 elements in the periodic table (this data has been published as Data in Brief).

 Solid Solubilities Chart

 Click here to see the interactive chart that shows these elements, by period, and how well they mix with each other - by clicking on, or hovering over, the different elements you can see how well different elements will dissolve into that element.